LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/send_to_object_2.rst.txt

 The lookups for the message declaration and the corresponding method are performed using a depth-first strategy.
-Depending on the value of the ``optimize`` flag, these lookups are performed at compile time whenever sufficient information is available.
+Depending on the value of the :ref:`optimize <flag_optimize>` flag, these lookups are performed at compile time whenever sufficient information is available.
 When the lookups are performed at runtime, a caching mechanism is used to improve performance in subsequent messages.

 Modes and number of proofs
 --------------------------